python-pillow/Pillow/docs/handbook/image-file-formats.rst

 files, using either JPEG or HEX encoding depending on the image mode (and whether JPEG support is available or not).

+When calling :py:meth:`~PIL.Image.Image.save`, if a multiframe image is used, by default, only the first image will be saved.
+To save all frames, each frame to a separate page of the PDF, the ``save_all`` parameter must be present and set to ``True``.

 PIXAR (read only)
 ^^^^^^^^^^^^^^^^^